 Calve Island, gateway to Tobermory bay and quiet anchorage away from the buzz of Tobermory.
 The island is 1.2 miles (1.9 km) in length, and 0.5 miles (0.8 km) wide at its widest point.
 It is home to many popular dive sites and lost treasures.
 It also has a claim to fame when in 1984 a Calve Island stamp was issued.
 The island is owned by the Cotton family who make use of it in the summer months.

 This island visit was a double-island-visit.
-This involved topping out Calve Island and its tidal outlier Cnap A’ Chailbhe with sailing and running mates Willie Gibson and Richard Marshall.
+It involved topping out Calve Island and its tidal outlier Cnap A’ Chailbhe with sailing and running mates Willie Gibson and Richard Marshall.

 Calve Island is an uninhabited Scottish island on the east coast of the Isle of Mull.
 Calve Island provides some shelter for Tobermory Bay.
-The island is separated from Mull by a narrow tidal channel that is passable with care at high water.
-The island is one of those little visited gems that is seen by the hundreds of thousands of people that visit Tobermory.
+The island is separated from Mull by a narrow tidal channel.
+The channel is passable with care at high water.
+Calve island is one of those little-visited gems that is seen by the hundreds of thousands of people that visit Tobermory.
 The many thousands that pass on yachts and ferries may not pick out the low land of the island.
-Given all this only few will step on its rocks and grasslands each year.
+As a consequence only few will step on its rocks and grasslands each year.

 The Sound of Mull has been a well tramped waterway for me over the 25+ years of sailing the west coast to Scottish Islands.
 On many occasions I have sailed into Tobermory Bay and not given Calve Island a second thought.
-On this occasion we were on Nordic Fulmar with Richard Marshall as skip and Willie Gibson and I as crew.
-Richard took Nordic Fulmar into Tobermory Bay and we turned sharp to port and headed up the narrowing channel between Calve and the Aros shoreline of Mull.
+On this occasion we were on Nordic Fulmar with Richard Marshall as skip.
+Willie Gibson and I as crew.
+Richard took Nordic Fulmar into Tobermory Bay and we turned sharp to port and headed up the narrowing channel.
+This led us between Calve and the Aros shoreline of Mull.
 None of us had been this far along the island.
-Normally it was the flesh pots of the pubs of Tobermory was the more appealing draw.
+On all previous trips the pubs of Tobermory had been the greater attraction.